The North Corridor

 The North Corridor is the eighth studio album by American rock band Chevelle, released on July 8, 2016.
+It is also the last studio album with Dean Bernardini, who left the band in late September 2019.

 Album cover

 The album cover for the regular edition features a goat similar to Black Philip from the film The Witch.
 The alternate cover features Pete Loeffler's son.

 Release

 On May 10, 2016, the band announced that their new album will be titled The North Corridor, which was released on July 8, 2016.
 The first single from the album, "Joyride (Omen)", was released to radio in May 2016.
 The group also added that the first 2016 pre-orders would be signed by the band; but later decided that all pre-orders would be signed due to the servers crashing when the preorders went live.
 "Door to Door Cannibals" and "Rivers" were also released as singles.
 The band announced on June 20 that the song "Young Wicked" would be available to everyone who pre-ordered the album on June 23, 2016.